John Stewart Memorial Fund

 To support this fund

-If you wish to add your support to help the John Stewart Memorial Fund please send a bank cheque or CAF payable to Cambridgeshire Community Foundation, to Cambridgeshire Community Foundation, The Quorum, Barnwell Road, Cambridge CB5 8RE.
+If you wish to add your support to help the John Stewart Memorial Fund please send a bank cheque or CAF payable to Cambridgeshire Community Foundation, to Cambridgeshire Community Foundation, Hangar One, The Airport, Newmarket Road, Cambridge CB5 8TG..
 If you wish to arrange a BACS transfer, please contact CCF for details.

 Alternatively, online donations can be made on the John Stewart Memorial Fund page on the Localgiving.com website - All donations of money can be enhanced at no extra cost to yourself if you are UK tax payer and able to complete a gift aid declaration.
 The Localgiving.com website will offer you this option when you make your donation.
 If you are sending a cheque, please complete the form below to allow Gift Aid to be claimed on your donation.
 Thank you for your support.